postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 });
 ```

-## Older style of writing Postman tests (deprecated)
+## Previous style of writing Postman tests (deprecated)

-> **This section refers to deprecated script syntax used in older versions of Postman.
+> **This section refers to deprecated script syntax used in previous versions of Postman.
 If you are writing scripts now, please use the current syntax described above.**

-The older style of writing Postman tests relies on setting values for the `tests` object.
+The previous style of writing Postman tests relies on setting values for the `tests` object.
 Set a descriptive key for an element in the object and then assert if it's true or false.
 For example, the following will check if the response body contains the `user_id` string:

 ```js
 tests["Body contains user_id"] = responsebody.has("user_id");